STUDY JAPANESE ONLINE WITH NATIVES HERE

 Setsubun [節分] literally means “to divide or separate seasons”, it is a holiday celebrated in early February to say goodbye to winter and enter spring (it usually falls between February 2nd to 4th).

-On that day the Mamemaki [豆撒き] a ritual conducted by the head of the family or member who has the Chinese sign corresponding to the year.
-In this ritual, roasted soybeans are thrown at someone dressed in the Oni mask (ogre, demon).
+On this day, the Mamemaki [豆撒き] takes place, a ritual conducted by the head of the family or a member who has the corresponding Chinese zodiac sign of the year.
+In this ritual, roasted soybean grains are thrown at someone dressed in the Oni mask (ogre, demon).

-During this ritual the members shout: “Fukuwa Uchi” (Welcome to happiness, luck, good things)”Oniwa soto” (Apart from the Devils, bad luck, bad things).
+During this ritual, the members shout: "Fukuwa Uchi" (Welcome happiness, luck, good things) "Oniwa soto" (Out with the demons, bad luck, bad things).
 This custom was introduced by the Chinese to Japan in the eighth century.

 In Japanese it is written: 鬼は外福は内